vksriram/OfficeDocs-DeployOffice/DeployOffice/overview-of-security-policy-advisor.md

 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
 ms.assetid:
-description: "You can use Security Policy Advisor (Preview) to receive and implement security policy recommendations."
+description: "You can use Security Policy Advisor to receive and implement security policy recommendations."
 ---

-# Overview of Security Policy Advisor (Preview) for Office 365 ProPlus
+# Overview of Security Policy Advisor for Office 365 ProPlus

-> [!IMPORTANT]
-> This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

 You can use Security Policy Advisor (Preview) to receive and implement security policy recommendations.
 These recommendations are based on Microsoft best practices and information about your existing environment.
 The advisor is part of the [portal for managing Office 365 ProPlus](https://config.office.com).